WAfework/ECO225-Project/README.md

 # Airbnb Pricing Determinants in NYC

 This repository contains the paper, notebooks, code and final dataset for my project for ECO225 (Winter-2024) on Airbnb pricing determinants in NYC.
 All code is my own and the research question was unique for the course.
-In particular my approach to using tourist attractions data and their associated reviews to calculate popularity and tourism proximity scores was a novel method.
-My finding that that a listing's proximity to a larger number of popular tourist destinations was the biggest determinant of price was also novel.
-The findings were statistically significant and served to explain a larger portion of variance (53.8%) than similar papers in the field (Toader et al., 2020; Gibbs et al,.
-2017; Deboosere et al., 2019).

 ## Methods